 Under IPP 11(1)(a) it may be disclosed because a reasonable public sector employee would, because of the nature of a public sector employee’s position and the need to both interact with the public and provide it with information, be reasonably likely to be aware that routine personal work information would be disclosed to the public or members of the public where it was necessary for legitimate agency purposes.

-The reason for collecting routine personal work information would, in most instances, be done in order to facilitate the workings of the health agency or to carry out its legitimate business.
+The reason for collecting routine personal work information would, in most instances, be done to facilitate the workings of the health agency or to carry out its legitimate business.
 Where the secondary purpose for disclosing routine personal work information to the public or members of the public is to conduct legitimate business of the health agency, this is directly related to the primary purpose.

 Under NPP 2(1)(a) it may be disclosed because a reasonable public sector employee would reasonably expect that routine personal work information would be disclosed to the public or members of the public where it was necessary for legitimate business of the health agency.